jenniferfell/angular/docs/TRIAGE_AND_LABELS.md

 If a PR is missing the `PR target: *` label, or if the label is set to "TBD" when the PR is sent to the caretaker, the caretaker should reject the PR and request the appropriate target label to be applied before the PR is merged.

-## PR Approvals
+## PR approvals

 Before a PR can be merged it must be approved by the appropriate reviewer(s).

 To ensure that the right people review each change, we configured [GitHub CODEOWNERS](https://help.github.com/articles/about-codeowners/) (via `.github/CODEOWNERS`) and require that each PR has at least one approval from the appropriate code owner.

 Note that approved state does not mean a PR is ready to be merged.
-For example, a reviewer might approve the PR but request a minor tweak that doesn't need further review, e.g., a rebase or small uncontroversial change.
+For example, a reviewer might approve the PR but request a minor tweak that doesn't need further review, such as a rebase or small uncontroversial change.
 Only the `PR action: merge` label means that the PR is ready for merging.

-## Special Labels
+## Special labels

-### `cla: yes`, `cla: no`
+* `cla: yes`, `cla: no`
 Managed by googlebot.
-Indicates whether a PR has a CLA on file for its author(s).
+Indicates whether or not Google has a Contributor License Agreement (CLA) on file for the PR's author(s).
 Only issues with `cla:yes` should be merged into master.

 ### `aio: preview`